do I split a parcel?

 DCRPC staff.
 The

-waste disposal.
+waste disposal, which is separate and does NOT get recorded.
 The plan will also show proposed features, if you are

 creating a new building site.
 This development plan will include